 The fact that in the Late Bronze Age, people started to build hillforts indicates that they owned precious things that they had to protect with military means.
 Military equipment has been found on many places.
-The archaeological evidence also proves that society was becoming more complex and stratified.
+The archaeological evidence - for example, the giant tumulus at Kamenica - also proves that society was becoming more complex and stratified.

 In the Hallstatt period (c.800-c.500 BCE), we can identify the first Illyrian kingdoms.
 The Vače situla, a bronze vessel found in Slovenia, shows people sitting on thrones, soldiers, horses, chariots, a sacrifice, servants, and something that may be a ritual combat or an athletic contest.